Systems that saturate the Margolus-Levitin quantum speed limit: Proof that properties (i)--(iii) are necessary and sufficient

 Properties (ii) and (iii) follow from consequences of Eq.~\eqref{eq: equal}.
 According to this equation, the square root of the overlap between the purifications $\ket{w}$ and $\ket{w_\tau}$ coincides with the square root of the fidelity between $\rho$ and $\rho_\tau$.
 Both admit the following representations: where in the last step of Eq.~\eqref{eq: mixed overlap} we have used the unitary invariance of the trace norm.
 Since the right-hand sides of Eqs.~\eqref{eq: pure overlap} and~\eqref{eq: mixed overlap} coincide, Eq.~\eqref{eq: trace identity} implies that

-In Appendix~\ref{app: D}, we show that condition~\eqref{eq: trace identity II} implies that the compression of $U_\tau$ to the support of $\rho$ is proportional to the orthogonal projection onto that support, and that the proportionality constant has modulus $\sqrt{\delta}$.
-Thus, if $P$ denotes the orthogonal projection onto the support of $\rho$, condition~\eqref{eq: trace identity II} yields
+In Appendix~\ref{app: D}, we show that the condition in Eq.~\eqref{eq: trace identity II} implies that the compression of $U_\tau$ to the support of $\rho$ is proportional to the orthogonal projection onto that support, and that the proportionality constant has modulus $\sqrt{\delta}$.
+Thus, if $P$ denotes the orthogonal projection onto the support of $\rho$, Eq.~\eqref{eq: trace identity II} yields

 To establish property~(ii), let $\ket{\psi}$ be any normalized eigenvector of $\rho$ with a nonzero eigenvalue $p$.
 Equation~\eqref{eq: proportional II} then implies that $\ketbra{\psi}{\psi}$ evolves into a state whose overlap with $\ketbra{\psi}{\psi}$ equals $\delta$ at time~$\tau$: